vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/025_manyAvinAshanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Used in Kāuç.
-(30. 14) in a healing rite against gaṇḍamālās, with kindling fifty-five paraçu (comm., -çū) leaves by chips.
+Used in Kāuś.
+(30. 14) in a healing rite against gaṇḍamālās, with kindling fifty-five paraśu (comm., -śū) leaves by chips.

 ## Translations